ssk-d/fireflutter/README.md

 }
 ```

-- `/chat/messages/{roomId}/{message}` is where all the chat messages for the room are stored.
+- `/chat/messages/{roomId}/{message}` is where all the chat messages for each chat room are stored.

 - By default, when a user begins to chat with another user, it will always create a new room.
-If `hatch` option is given, it may not create a new room for the same users.
+If `hatch: false` option is given, it may not create a new room for the same users, instead it will use the exising room.

+## Common Scenario of Chat

+- User may enter(create) many chat rooms.
+- The app needs to get(or realtime update) all of login user's chat room in `/chat/my-room-list/{uid}`.
+- And the app needs to listen to all of login user's incomng chat room events.
+  - And apply to the list.

+- When the user touches on the room of the room list, the user enters the room
+  - and gets some of last messages of the room
+  - and listen to the events of the room and display

+- The user can create a new chat room with other users.
+- The user can add another users.
+- If the user is one of the moderators, he can kickout/block other users.

-## Logic and Scenario of chat
+## Overview of chat functions

 - User who begin(or create) to chat becomes the moderator.
 - Moderator can add another moderator.
 - When a user enters `chat room list screen`, the app should display all of the user's chat room list.
-It is a recommended but costomisable.
+It is a recommended but customisable.
 - User may search another user by openning a `user search screen` and select a user (or multiple users) to begin chat.
-Then the app should redirect the user to `chat room screen` when the use chosen other users to begin chat.
+Then the app should redirect the user to `chat room screen` when the login user chosen other users to begin chat.
 - User can enter chat room by selecting a chat room in his chat room list.
 - User can add other users by selecting add user button in the chat room.
 - User can create a chat room with the same user(s) over again.
 That means, A can begin chat with B by creating a room.
 And then, A can begin chat with B again by creating another room. `hatch` option can prevent creating new room upon creating a chat room with same users.